Your food is poisoning the earth.

 Are others making you feel guilty about your food choices?
 Food Bullying: How to Avoid Buying B.S. reveals the $5.75 trillion secret that food marketers and celebrity spokespeople don’t want you to know.
 What if the claims about the food you’ve been led to believe is superior are actually B.S.
 (Bull Speak)?

 You can be one of the first to read Food Bullying, already named a #1 best seller and hot new release.
-Pre-order your copy at one of these fine bookstores for the November 5 release, or order your author-signed copy below (shipped immediately).
+You can order from any of these fine bookstores, or have an author-signed copy shipped from Michele.

 Advance praise for Food Bullying...